 "Bug" is not considered a great film by...well, anybody.
 But it has its moments.
-It's about some fire-starting insects (portrayed by what looks like dressed-up hissing cockroaches) that emerge from a crack in the earth and slowly, steadily wreak havoc on a little desert town.
+Based on a 1973 novel The Hephaestus Plague by Thomas Page, it's about some fire-starting insects (portrayed by what looks like dressed-up hissing cockroaches) that emerge from a crack in the earth and slowly, steadily wreak havoc on a little desert town.
 Unlike other "bug movies", these insects aren't immediately recognized as a threat.
 Just like ordinary insects, they are found chirping passively in the front lawn, or scurrying in the dark corner of the garage, and are at first seen as merely a nuisance.

-Professor James Parmiter (Bradford Dillman) becomes fascinated with them and captures a few for observation in his own home.
+Professor James Parmiter (Bradford Dillman) stars as an entomologist who becomes fascinated with the critters and captures a few for observation in his own home.
 In one particularly creepy scene, he carelessly leaves the bug cage unlocked.

 The little guys creep out of the top of their box, scurry across the floor, and climb all over James' sleeping body.